 Then, take a look at the Filter dropdowns field:

 You may want to select Show based on columns in table here.
-This will place one or more drop-down menus above your WooCommerce events table, like the one we saw for categories on Weave The Ring earlier.
+This will place one or more drop-down menus above your WooCommerce events table.
 Especially if you offer more than a few events, this makes your page much more user-friendly.

 Finally, you may want to rename some of the labels in your events table.
 For instance, instead of using Buy above the final column, you could use something more events-specific, such as Book Now.
 To do that, scroll back up to the Columns field, add a colon after buy and then type in whatever label you'd like to use: